fgajardoe/TE-workflows/README.md

-# TE workflows: Snakemake workflows for analyzing TEs in genomic data
+# Snakemake workflows for analyzing TEs in genomic data

 ![logo](docs/logo.png)

+## Overview

-This repository contains several workflows used primarly to analyze the different aspects of transposable elements (TEs) biology in the genomes of several species of killifish.
+This repository contains several workflows used primarly to analyze the different aspects of the biology of transposable elements (TEs) in the genomes of several species of killifish.
 However, in principle it should work for any other eukaryote species.

-## Overview

-In general terms, the workflow is able to:
+In general terms, the pipeline is able to:

 + Quantify the abundance of TEs in genomes at different levels of classification (TE orders and superfamilies).
 + Generate distributions of Kimura distances.